Jukola Boardinghouse

 The Jukola Boardinghouse is a former boarding house in Virginia, Minnesota, United States.
 It was built in 1912, one of many constructed as mining began in the Iron Range and thousands of unmarried men arrived to take work.
+The name Jukola is Finnish, as it was built for Finnish miners.
 In 1982 the Jukola Boardinghouse was listed on the National Register of Historic Places for its local significance in the themes of architecture, exploration/settlement, and social history.
 It was nominated as a well-preserved example of this once-common and essential lodging option in the early years of Iron Range mining.